zowe/docs-site/docs/user-guide/at-tls-configuration.md

 ### Limitations

 If using AT-TLS with a z/OS Keyring backed by an ICSF hardware module, the only supported configuration is Zowe with z/OSMF authentication provider in JWT mode.
-LTPA token and SAF provider cannot be used in this configuration because API ML cannot access the hardware key to sign its own tokens.
+A LTPA token and SAF provider cannot be used in this configuration because API ML cannot access the hardware key to sign its own tokens.
 Personal Access Tokens (PAT) are not supported in this configuration because API ML cannot access the hardware key to sign the tokens.

 ## AT-TLS rules